gatherspiel/.github/profile/README.md

 # Project overview

-Free Gather is a non commercial open source platform to help people organize and host in person board game events.
+Gatherspiel is a non commercial open source platform to help people organize and host in person board game events.
 As a starting point, the project has a site specific for board games in the Washington, DC area, https://dmvboardgames.com/.

 The platform is actively looking for contributors.
 See the contributing guidelines for more information [here](https://github.com/free-gather/development/blob/main/CONTRIBUTING.md)